jnoring/mediasoup/doc/ffmpeg.md

   -f rtp "rtp://127.0.0.1:3301?rtcpport=4502&localrtpport=2000&localrtcpport=2001"
 ```

 **NOTE:** The above JS code (`router.createPlainTransport()` and `transport.produce()`) could be included into an HTTP API server running in the same Node.js in which mediasoup runs.
-So the ffmpeg "client" could be easily wrapped into a Bash script that calls some `curl` commands followed by the `ffmpeg` command with the retrieved parameters.
+So the ffmpeg "client" could be easily wrapped into a Shell script that calls some `curl` commands followed by the `ffmpeg` command with the retrieved parameters.

 ## TODO